Kutch Museum: History

-Kutch museum was initially established as a part of the School of Arts established by Khengarji III, the Maharao of Cutch State.
+Kutch Museum was initially established as a part of the School of Arts established by Khengarji III, the Maharao of Cutch State.
 It was founded on 1 July 1877.
-At the time of Maharao Khengarji III's marriage on 19 February 1884 many new items were received and for exhibition of which, a need for new building was necessitated.
-As such, on 14 November 1884, the foundation stone for the present museum building was laid by the Governor of Bombay, Sir James Fergusson and named Fergusson Museum after him by Maharao of Cutch.
-The building consisting of two floors which cost Rs.
-32000 to construct at that time.
+At the time of Maharao Khengarji III's marriage on 19 February 1884, many new items were received, creating a need for a new building to exhibit them.
+As such, on 14 November 1884, the foundation stone for the present museum building was laid by the Governor of Bombay, Sir James Fergusson and named Fergusson Museum after him by the Maharao of Cutch.
+The two-storey building cost Rs.
+32,000 to construct at the time.
 The museum, constructed in the Italian Gothic style, is located on the bank of Hamirsar Lake just opposite to the Nazar Bagh Garden.
-It was designed by the state engineer - Mc Lelland and built by local builders known as Mistris of Kutch under supervision of State Gaidher - Jairam Ruda Gajdhar.
+It was designed by the state engineer - Mc Lelland and built by local builders known as Mistris of Kutch under the supervision of State Gaidher - Jairam Ruda Gajdhar.
 The museum remained the preserve of the Maharao of Cutch, till 1948, who showed it only to his personal guests.
 In those days, the museum was opened to the public only on important religious occasions.